 This song was a joint project between Alexander’s Festival Hall and The Birthday Girl who plays and sings in the Vatican Cellars.
 She wanted to a Christmas song and we started channelling some unhappy-goths-attempt-to-find-the-reason-for-the-season type narratives at the beginning, but this fairly doomladen strumfest (Black snow at Xmas) was just too depressing to finish.
 However… we looped a little section of it and realised you could drop a more perky uptempo number about Santa being this slightly awful and untrustworthy uncle figure over the top.
 The Birthday Girl added a few choice morsels of Southern States American personal history to, ah, spice things up and the results is well… I guess give it a listen! – Alex

 Red Shoe Diaries are five friends from Nottingham who write pop songs for messed-up grown ups.
-I first met their bass player Rob while he was DJing at the bar I worked at, probably some 7 or 8 years ago.
-It was like most bar work – fun with the right people, intolerable with the wrong.
+I first met their bass player Rob while he was DJing at the bar I worked at, website probably some 7 or 8 years ago.
+It was like most bar work – fun with the right people, hospital intolerable with the wrong.
 Those nights Rob turned up with the Don’t Start Feeling All Romantic DJ crew were always the best.

-When Fika Recordings kind of got going, Red Shoe Diaries were one of the bands I wanted to get involved.
+When Fika Recordings kind of got going, visit web Red Shoe Diaries were one of the bands I wanted to get involved.
 They’re a bunch of lovely people and have recorded some absolutely beautiful songs, so it was always going to be easy.
 It was their determination for vinyl that got me out of my cassette comfort zone, for which I’m grateful now (though in the midst of the stress and chaos of getting it all together, there was probably a time where I’d have put that 10″ where the sun don’t shine…!)